Why the widespread revolutions of 1848 failed

 The final trigger for the revolutions was the French Revolution of February 1848.

-On February 22, thousands of Parisians took to the streets to protest against King Louis Philippe's government.
+On February 22, thousands of Parisians took to the streets to protest against King Louis Philippe's government, which had banned a political banquet where opposition leaders planned to demand electoral reforms.

-The protesters demanded political reforms and an end to government corruption.
+So, the protesters demanded the same political reforms and an end to government corruption.

 Under this new government, France saw the implementation of several progressive reforms.